strandfield/libscript/README.md

 ### Documentation

-A incomplete, very basic documentation is available at [strandfield.github.io/libscript-docs](https://strandfield.github.io/libscript-docs/).
+An incomplete, very basic documentation is available at [strandfield.github.io/libscript-docs](https://strandfield.github.io/libscript-docs/).

 This documentation was generated from the source files using [dex](https://github.com/strandfield/dex/tree/develop).